Tuesday, 30 September 2014

 Friday, 12 September 2014

-I had pretty low expectations of this movie going in, and to be honest in a lot of ways the film loves down to those expectations.
+I had pretty low expectations of this movie going in, and to be honest in a lot of ways the film lives down to those expectations.
 It's cheesy nonsense and about the only way it could telegraph its plot points more obviously would be to hire Western Union to send you literal telegrams of them.

-In a small college town in the rural US, a pair of vapid female students doing some work for one of their professors.
+In a small college town in the rural US, a pair of vapid female students are doing some work for one of their professors.
 Specifically, they're feeding his bats, a bizarrely convoluted process involving special (inaudible to the human ear) sounds.
 In the process, one of the girls is bitten.
 She threatens to tell the school board, and the professor offers the pair automatic As in his class if they keep quiet.